 Is Radon A Problem in Your Home?

 Any home can have a radon problem – whether new or old, small or large, drafty or not.
 Because radon is both colorless and odorless, it can only be detected by testing with special equipment.
 Radon test kits can be set up quickly and only need to run for 2 days to get accurate results.
 Utah Radon Services offers several types of certified radon tests including hourly electronic monitors and E-Perm systems.
 E-Perm testing units are the most widely used by radon professionals in North America and are considered the most accurate radon test according to the EPA.
-Getting a radon test kit will help you to determine the level of radon gas in your home.
+Getting a radon test kit will help you to determine the level of radon gas in your home and if radon mitigation is needed.

 What is Radon?